-Remember: A claim be filed by an eligible claimant.
-If the pro-
+| Remember: A claim be filed by an eligible to be filed by an

 A family member or member of the victim's household who takes time off from work to provide the victim home healthcare or replacement services, such as child care, housekeeping, meal preparation, etc. (See the "HOME HEALTHCARE AND REPLACEMENT SERVICES" for more information.)